Last Updated on September 24, 2020

 CBD oil and Marijuana have distinct sets of medical Benefits.
-CBD oil can help you in your chronic pains, acne, and is an effective treatment for seizures while on the other hand, Marijuana is helpful in increasing your appetite, reduce insomnia and soothe muscle pains.Click To Tweet
+CBD oil can help you in your chronic pains and is an effective treatment for seizures.
+Marijuana, on the other hand, helps in increasing your appetite, can reduce insomnia.Click To Tweet

 As more states legalize marijuana and other cannabis products, people are paying more attention to their choices.
 If you are just now learning about cannabis, the two most notable ingredients are cannabidiol (CBD) and tetrahydrocannabinol (THC).
 These natural compounds produce different effects in the body ranging from pain relief to appetite stimulation.

 The best way to understand when to use CBD and THC is through two cannabis products.
 One is CBD oil, which is made almost entirely of CBD.
 The other is marijuana, which contains roughly equal amounts of the two.
 Understanding the difference between CBD oil and marijuana will ensure you have the best experience possible.